NicoKleinschmidt/entityboard-go-adapter/README.md

 ```

 ### Notes:
-Item ids have to be unique, even if the items have different types.
+Item ids have to be unique in each type.
+Different types can have items with the same id.

 ### Available Commands